pvandervelde/zinger/roadmap.md

     * Handle logs and metrics appropriately
     * package as ubuntu snap
     * Auto-update of changes
+* Get experience with physical robots - Goal: Learn about the differences between simulation and physical.
+  Also understand physical robots.
+Finally keep things interesting
+  * SLAM for SCUTTLE
+    * Implement a bumper
+    * Implement ultrasound sensors
+  * Design tests for Odometry
+  * Design tests for sensors
+    * Bumpers
+    * Sonar
+  * SLAM using camera's
+    * Add a camera to SCUTTLE
+  * SLAM using TOF
+  * Design tests for sensors
+    * Camera
+    * ToF
+  * Real-life navigation with SCUTTLE using ultrasound and bumpers
 * Switch to ROS2 for nav - Goal: learn ROS2 because the ROS2 nav stack is more extensible
   * Different path planning / navigation methods
     * Global planning methods